top of page

-Growing up I was constantly at one of my best friend's house feasting on the heaped plates of Akoori that were served.
-Akoori, also spelled as Akuri, and always misrepresented as egg bhurji is a classic Parsi dish that is redolent in history.
+Growing up, I was constantly at one of my best friends' houses, feasting on the heaped plates of Akoori that were served.
+Akoori, also spelled as Akuri and consistently misrepresented as egg bhurji, is a classic Parsi dish that is redolent in history.

-The Parsis are a community that practices one of the oldest religions in the world, Zoroastrianism, because of which they had to flee Persia due to persecution.
+The Parsis are a community that practices one of the oldest religions in the world, Zoroastrianism, and because of this, they had to flee Persia due to persecution.
 As the legend goes, Parsis arrived in Sanjan, Gujarat and were received by Jadi Rana, a native ruler in Gujarat.
-Rana offered the immigrants a full glass of milk to indicate that there was no place for them.
+Rana offered the immigrants a full glass of milk, indicating no place for them.
 The Zoroastrians responded by adding a spoon of sugar to the milk, demonstrating their intention to blend in and subtly sweeten the figurative glass of milk without filling it to the brim.
-Today Parsis are integrated into Indian society, leading some of the largest business empires and have spread out worldwide.
+Today, Parsis are integrated into Indian society, leading some of the largest business empires and have spread out worldwide.

 Akoori is often mistaken for its "evil twin" the Bombay scrambled egg or bhurji.
 But gormands know the difference and so should all of us.
 An akoori is soft with the eggs barely cooked, mildly spiced and very creamy.
 A bhurji, on the other hand, is well-cooked, almost dried-out eggs with bold flavours.

-This recipe stays true to the core of the dish, creamy, the added optional cream makes it even richer, and delicately spiced.
-These eggs are a delight and can be served in a number of ways.
+This recipe stays true to the core of the dish: creamy.
+The added optional cream makes it even richer and delicately spiced.
+These eggs are a delight and can be served in some ways.
 I like to have them for breakfast but also serve them on toast as an appetizer.
 In addition, akoori can also be cooked with meats for a heartier dish.

-This is a wonderful cookbook I categorize in the fabulous London Indian restaurants I want to eat at.
+This is a beautiful cookbook I categorize in the fabulous London Indian restaurants I want to eat at.
 A cookbook filled with some very traditional recipes and some extraordinary contemporary recipes.
-Each of these is delicious, a cookbook you will see me cook from again.
+Each of these is delicious, and it is a cookbook you will see me cook from again.

 Ingredients: